-There are five types of funding currently available through the RICCELFF:
+There are three types of funding currently available through the RICCELFF:

-There are currently two planning and feasibility grant opportunities available:
+There are two planning and feasibility grant opportunities:

 1) Early feasibility facility planning grants in the amount of $5,000 – $10,000.
 This small, competitive pool of private funding has been made available by LISC.
 Grants allow qualified organizations to secure professional services to plan for and assess the feasibility of both indoor and outdoor facility projects.
 Qualified services might include things such as architectural services, landscape /playground design services, engineering studies, and environmental surveys.
 These planning grants can also be used to help devise a prioritized facility improvement plan.